Tovborg/django-ecommerce/README.md

 2. An IDE
 ## Installation

-1. change directory into the folder you want the project to work in.
+1. change directory into the folder you want the project to work in and execute
 ```bash
 git init
 ```